 - Residents wishing to host guests must acquire permission in advance from their roommate(s).

-- The resident hosting guest(s) is expected to go elsewhere when the roommate(s) has not granted When permission is granted by the roommate(s), a resident may host no more than three overnight guest(s) for no more than three nights in a seven day period.
+- The resident's guest(s) is expected to go elsewhere when the roommate(s) has not granted permission for the guest to stay.
+When permission is granted by the roommate(s), a resident may host no more than three overnight guest(s) for no more than three nights in a seven day period.
 There can be no signs of cohabitation that include repeated stays by guests and keeping belongings in the room.

 - Residents may have no more than five guests registered at one time.